Vyral/greg-mcdaniel/_posts/2020-01-31-overpricing-creates-room-for-negotiation.md

 <center><em>If you overprice your home, you&rsquo;re bound to look like a fool in front of buyers.
 Today I&rsquo;ll explain why.</em></center>

-<br>Today we’re continuing our 15-part series on home-selling myths that you need to stop believing immediately with myth No. 3: **Overpricing your home leaves extra room for negotiation**.
+<br>Today we’re continuing our 15-part series on home-selling myths you need to stop believing immediately with myth No. 3: **Overpricing your home leaves extra room for negotiation**.

 That’s absolutely not true, and let me explain why.